Do you read reviews before buying a product online? What about asking your friends for advice on a good movie to see or new restaurants to try?

 Finally, @bonda has advice, “I’d recommend finding flight times that are during nap times.
 If you have any new toys for him, wait till during the flight to unveil them.
 Agreeing on a shift with your partner also helps so one of you can sleep (if it’s a long flight) while the other keeps him entertained.”

 Hopefully these suggestions from other parents give you the inspiration you need for your next trip with your family.
 Do you have any other ideas?
-Join the discussion in Primary chat!
+Join the discussion in Guidepost Parent chat!

 Recommended for you: